MichaelStiefler/sas_il2_superschool_old/trunk/Storebror/UP3 Patch Pack 2xx/readme.txt

 - Texture file loading bug (core game bug since day one) fixed
 - TBF/TBM Gunsight Fix by Loku
 - P-40E/P-40M Cockpit Fuel Gauge Fix by Loku
+- "Request Runway Lights" command restored (some menu structures had to be changed to achieve this)

 (*) Me-262V3 flight model:
     Like in real life, you have to tap the brakes in order to get the 262V3 off the ground.